 Also Read: Why Does My Cat Headbutt Me?

-Why does my cat attack my feet when i walk away you asked?
-Well, Cats, much the same as humans, learn a lot through play.
+Why does my cat attack my feet when I walk away, you ask?
+Well, much the same as humans, cats learn a lot through play.
 This is likely to be the most common reason your cat goes for your toes!
-It is also known as play aggression.
+It is also known as ‘play aggression.’
 Cats learn lots of important life skills such as hunting through frivolous pouncing on wriggling objects.
 Your feet are fast-moving and low to the ground so they are the perfect target practice for your cat to perfect their pounce!